bebo-dot-dev/m3u-epg-editor/README.md

 * **original.gz**

-   This is the original unmodified epg gzip file downloaded from the specified `--epgurl / -e` remote server.
+   This is the original unmodified epg gzip file downloaded from the specified `--epgurl / -e` server.
 No EPG processing is performed when the optional `--no_epg / -ne` argument is supplied.

 * **original.xml**